Using the Inventory

 Services are used in inventory.instances

-, and then they attach to roles and machines โ meaning you decide which machines run which part of the service.
+machines -- meaning you decide which machines run which part of the service.

 For example: